AntarkaGame/United-framework/README.md

 GameScene.on("load",() => {
     Sup.log("Game scene is loaded !!!");
 });
+United.Engine.startupScene("game"); // Dont set a "default" scene on superpowers.
+Put this line!
 ```

 > Note :  We are working on a united "startup" scene for soon...
 A lot of modification are coming for the next week-end.